w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 ### Genuine Polkadot-JS Browser Extension

 An attack can still happen if your extension is genuine, but the website it is connected with is corrupted.
 In this scenario you want to perform Extrinsic A on the website, which will send Extrinsic B to the extension for signature.
 If you are using a Ledger device, it will display Extrinsic B. In this case it is more difficult to spot the attack and it is up to the user to know the extrinsic that was created on the website in the first place.

+### Corrupted QR-code (Parity Signer)

+If you are using Parity Signer, there might be